7 more arrested in UP class 12 English exam paper leak case | Education

 - India

-Seven more people, including two local journalists, were arrested on Thursday in connection with the leak of class 12 English paper of the Uttar Pradesh school board, police said.
-The class 12 English examination was cancelled in 24 districts on Wednesday after the paper was leaked and Chief Minister Yogi Adityanath had ordered stringent action, including invoking the National Security Act against the culprits.
-The exam will now be held on April 13, an official statement had said.
-Deputy Superintendent of Police (Rasra) Shiv Narayan Vyas said seven more people were arrested in connection with the case by Nagara police on Thursday.
-Those arrested include two local scribes, Digvijay Singh and Manoj Gupta, he said.
-The officer noted that altogether 24 people have so far been arrested in connection with the incident.
-Police had lodged three separate FIRs in Ballia City Kotwali, Nagara and Sikandarpur police stations on Wednesday in this regard.
-Additional Director General of Police (Law and Order) Prashant Kumar had said the Ballia DM and SP got information on Wednesday morning that the second shift paper had been leaked.
+Deputy Superintendent of Police Shiv Narayan Vyas of Rasra sub-division in the Ballia district said seven more people were arrested in the case by the Nagara police on Thursday.
+Those arrested on Thursday include two local journalists, Digvijay Singh and Manoj Gupta, he said.
+Police have lodged three separate FIRs at the Ballia City Kotwali, Nagara and Sikandarpur police stations.

+Additional Director General of Police (Law and Order) Prashant Kumar had on Wednesday said that the Ballia DM and SP got information on Wednesday morning that the second shift paper had been leaked.

-He had said on Wednesday that two of the accused were arrested from Ballia's Kotwali police station area, 10 from Nagra and five from Sikandarpur. ''Ballia DIoS (Director Inspector of Schools) Brajesh Kumar Mishra is among those arrested,'' he had said.
+He had said two of the accused were arrested from Ballia's Kotwali police station area, 10 from Nagra and five from Sikandarpur. ''Ballia DIoS Brajesh Kumar Mishra is among those arrested,'' he had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)